 To prepare you for your AMC clinical exam, our Clinical Bridging Course includes a clinical trial exam prior to the end of the course.
 Just like the real thing, this features 16 objective structured clinical examination (OSCE) stations, each eight minutes long.
 We’ll give you detailed feedback on your performance, both individually and in groups – so you know which areas to focus on.
 For further information about the Clinical Trial Exam click here.

-Also included in the course are weekly visits to public hospital settings where you will be taught by practicing clinicians the importance of consultation skills.
+Also included in the course are weekly visits to the public hospital setting (Melbourne), where you will be taught by practicing clinicians, the importance of consultation skills.
 This will include visits to the wards to observe doctor and patient interaction.
+In Sydney, students have the opportunity to visit the emergency department of a large public hospital and also, practice their consultation skills with trained simulated patients.

 Additionally, an expert in communications and language (from Victoria University) will teach you the appropriate approach to patients for the Australian healthcare setting (and for the exam).